longturn/freeciv21/docs/Getting/Manuals/client-manual.rst

 If you have not installed Freeciv21, then obviously you need to start :doc:`there <../install>`.

-If you are having trouble, come find the LongTurn Community on Discord at https://discord.gg/98krqGm.
+If you are having trouble, come find the Longturn Community on Discord at https://discord.gg/98krqGm.
 A good place to start is the ``#questions-and-answers`` channel.

 Launching the Client